DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/setfilestoupload.md

 ---
 # t.setFilesToUpload Method

-Selects files to upload.
+Sets files to upload.
 Emulates a user's selection in the browser's 'Choose File' dialog.
 Target element must be an `<input>` with the `type="file"` attribute.

 ```text
 t.setFilesToUpload( selector, filePath )